 \section{Introduction}

-The linear estimation of an unknown random vector of parameters in linear regression model has been a subject of a continuous research, amplified by widespread usage of the linear model $\y=\H\x+\sqrt{\ep}\n$ (e.g., in brain signal processing \cite{Cichocki2002,Piotrowski2013} and wireless communications \cite{Wang2004}), close link with array signal processing \cite{VanTrees2002},\cite[Sec.1.2]{Pezeshki2010}, and low computational cost associated with linear estimation.
-In particular, the search for linear estimators more robust to ill-conditioning, high noise levels, and imperfections in model knowledge than the theoretically optimal [in the mean-square-error (MSE) sense] linear minimum-mean-squre-error (MMSE) estimator (Wiener filter) \cite{Luenberger1969,Kailath2000} has long attracted researchers and practitioners attention, see e.g., \cite{Huber1964,Kassam1985,Eldar2004,Eldar2005,Rong2005} for an overview and recent solutions.
-One of the natural ways to increase robustness is to derive an estimator with carefully chosen additional constraints, resulting in an estimator which is theoretically suboptimal compared to the unconstrained solution, but achieves better performance in certain settings of interest (e.g., where only a finite sample estimate $\widehat{\H}$ of a model matrix $\H$ is available in the linear model $\y=\H\x+\sqrt{\ep}\n$).
-An example of this approach is an estimator $\W$ minimizing MSE subject to the so-called distortionless constraint $\W\H=\I$ which has been recently used as a robust solution for estimation of an unknown random vector \cite{Wang2004,Shahbazpanahi2004}, and which is essentially equivalent to the celebrated best linear unbiased estimator (BLUE)~\cite{Kailath2000} in deterministic estimation.\footnote{Due to this equivalence, we will call this estimator as stochastic BLUE throughout this paper.} Another provably robust technique is the reduced-rank approach \cite{Brillinger1975,Scharf1991,Stoica1996,Scharf1998,deLamare2012,Huang2012}, very useful in ill-conditioned and highly noisy settings, as it introduces (usually a small amount of) bias in exchange for huge savings in variance, and in the adaptive case, it provides further benefit of usually lower computational load on the filtering process.
+Linear estimation of an unknown random vector of parameters in linear regression models has been a subject of continuous research, amplified by the widespread use of the linear model $\y=\H\x+\sqrt{\ep}\n$, e.g., in brain signal processing \cite{Cichocki2002,Piotrowski2013}, wireless communications \cite{Wang2004}, and array signal processing \cite{VanTrees2002}, \cite[Sec.1.2]{Pezeshki2010}.
+In particular, the search for linear estimators with greater robustness against high noise levels, imperfections in model knowledge, and ill-conditioned systems than the theoretically optimal [in the mean-square-error (MSE) sense] linear minimum mean-square-error (MMSE) estimator (Wiener filter) \cite{Luenberger1969,Kailath2000} has long attracted researchers' and practitioners' attention, see e.g., \cite{Huber1964,Kassam1985,Eldar2004,Eldar2005,Rong2005} for an overview and recent solutions.
+A natural way to increase the robustness of an estimator is to formulate it as a solution of a MSE minimization problem with carefully chosen additional constraints.
+Such estimator is theoretically suboptimal when compared with the MMSE estimator, but it achieves better performance in certain settings of practical interest (e.g., if only a finite sample estimate $\widehat{\H}$ of a model matrix $\H$ is available in the linear model $\y=\H\x+\sqrt{\ep}\n$).
+An example of this approach is an estimator $\W$ minimizing MSE subject to the so-called distortionless constraint $\W\H=\I$ \cite{Wang2004,Shahbazpanahi2004}.
+This estimator is essentially equivalent to the celebrated best linear unbiased estimator (BLUE estimator)~\cite{Kailath2000} in deterministic estimation.\footnote{Due to this equivalence, we will call this estimator as stochastic BLUE throughout this paper.}